 M50

-Single-seat racing ship manufactured by Origin
+Single-seat ship manufactured by Origin

 Quick facts: